 “We’re sharing this history of Darren with those who didn’t know him,” Hamlin said.

 Miranda has been in the North Texas area since she graduated from Oklahoma Christian University in 2014.
 She reported and did design for a daily newspaper in Grayson County before she transitioned to a managing editor role for three weekly newspapers in Collin County.
-Now she's in Tarrant County, mostly, and has been an Impacter since 2017 as the editor of the Grapevine/Colleyville/Southlake edition.
+She has been with Community Impact Newspaper since 2017 serving as the editor of the Grapevine/Colleyville/Southlake edition.